How we select

-We assess applications against agreed selection criteria for each degree programme.
+We assess applications against agreed selection criteria for each degree.

-At least two professional admissions staff review every application against our agreed criteria.
-Applicants who have met, or are predicted to meet, our entry minimum entry requirements are entered into the selection process.
+Applicants who have met, or are predicted to meet, our entry requirements, are entered into the selection process.

 We aim to inform you of our decision on your application as quickly as possible.